Bylaws of the Teacher Education Division (TED) of the National Association of Geoscience Teachers

 - Assume other duties as requested by the President

 - In the absence of both the President and Vice-President, preside at meetings of the Division and the Executive Board

-- Assume the duties of the President or Vice-President for the remainder of his or her term, should she or he resign, become incapacitated or otherwise be unable to fulfill her or his responsibilities.
+- Assume the duties of the President or Vice-President for the remainder of the term, should the officer resign, become incapacitated or otherwise be unable to fulfill assigned responsibilities

 - Maintain the archive of important documents and records for the Division.
 This shall include, but not be limited to, annual lists of section officers and award recipients, meeting times and locations, programs of sponsored activities and meeting sessions, copies of newsletters, meeting minutes, publications, and workshop materials, and photographs of Division events and sponsored activities

 - Coordinate with members of the Executive Board to ensure that important communications, documents, photographs, and records are retained for the archives

 - Coordinate with the NAGT national office to:

 - Store copies or originals of archival materials in a safe and secure location

 - Maintain an accurate and current list of all members of the Division